 18 Bad Habits That Are Thinning Your Hair

-Using the wrong styling products and skipping breakfast are just two everyday activities that can cause thinning hair.
+Using the wrong styling products and too-tight hairstyles are just two everyday activities that can cause thinning hair.
 Find out which bad hair habits you need to break.

 Bad habit: Not shampooing frequently enough

 “Shampooing is so important to the health of the scalp and hair.
 Your scalp is skin, and the way to keep the scalp healthy is to shampoo frequently,” says Anabel Kingsley, consultant trichologist for the Philip Kingsley clinics, who explains that regular shampooing ensures that hair grows at its best rate and helps avoid thinning hair.
 How often should you wash?

 “That varies a bit from person to person, based on how oily your scalp is,” says Melissa Piliang, MD, a dermatologist at the Cleveland Clinic.
 “But most people should wash their hair at least every other day.
 If you don’t, things like oils and pollutants can build up on the scalp, leading to inflammation and dandruff (seborrheic dermatitis).”
 The inflammation can disturb hair growth, and dandruff can lead to itching, which leads to scratching . . . and breakage.

 This can be a concern for people with dry or brittle hair.
 “For them, frequent shampooing can lead to breakage, especially if they use a drying shampoo,” says Dr. Piliang.
 African Americans may need to wash their hair less frequently because it tends to be more fragile.
 For anyone with dry, brittle, or fragile hair, a moisturizing shampoo and a good conditioner can help prevent breakage that can lead to thinning hair.